asbi-cds-tools/questionnaire-to-survey/README.md

 - [React](https://reactjs.org/)
 - [Vue.js](https://vuejs.org/)

-However, *Questionnaire to Survey* has only been tested with [Vue.js](https://vuejs.org/) via the SurveyJS [survey-vue](https://www.npmjs.com/package/survey-vue) package.
-This package had been included as a direct dependency in earlier versions of *Questionnaire to Survey* but has been removed in version 2.0.0.
+SurveyJS [survey-vue](https://www.npmjs.com/package/survey-vue) had been included as a direct dependency in earlier versions of *Questionnaire to Survey* but has been removed in version 2.0.0.
 So it or one of the other SurveyJS packages (e.g., [survey-react](https://www.npmjs.com/package/survey-react)) must be included when using *Questionnaire to Survey*.
 The following snippet shows example usage with survey-vue:

 ```js
 import converter from 'questionnaire-to-survey'; // converter() is a function that returns another function